furixturi/nodeschool_learnyounode/README.md

 	})
 	```

-* You can supply 'utf8' as the second argument in the function above and the returned data will be automatically converted to a string
+* You can also supply 'utf8' as the second argument and put the callback as the third parameter, in this way the returned data will be automatically converted to a string

 	```javascript

 	var fileStr;

 	fs.readFile( 'path/to/file', 'utf8', function( err, data ){

 		if( err ) console.error( err );

 		fileStr = data;